microsoft/azure-oracle/README.md

 - JDEdwards => Scripts to provision the infrastructure for Oracle JDEdwards application
 - EBusinessSuite => Scripts to provision the infrastructure for Oracle E-Business Suite
 - Retail => Scripts to provision the infrastructure for Oracle Retail Merchandising Suite
-- Peoplesoft => Scripts to provision the infrastructure for Oracle Peoplesoft application
+- PeopleSoft => Scripts to provision the infrastructure for Oracle Peoplesoft application

 ## Getting Started